| Unit 3:

 Maps - Railroads: Railroads in Operation 1870 (from an online historical atlas)

 mini-series, Episode 7, "Cities," has good video segments about Andrew

 Carnegie and Thomas Edison.
 Episode 6, "Heartland," has a short

-clip near the end about the beginning of the Sears mail order company.
+clip (it's near the end) about the start of the Sears mail order

 praised production originally ran on the History Channel.
 Less

 than $20 on Amazon for the 3 DVD set.